• New Posts

 For cookies I like to just LIGHTLY toast my nuts.
 Here's how to do it:

 Spread walnuts on a baking sheet and bake in a 350ºF oven for 7 to 10 minutes.
-The color may change slightly, but you will definitely start to smell the fragrance when they are done.
-Be careful to not over-toast the nuts or they will be too strong.
+The color may change slightly, but mostly you should pay attention to how the nuts smell.
+You'll notice a toasty, nutty smell when they are done.
+Be careful not to over-toast the nuts or they will be too strong.

 Is this a small batch cookie recipe?

-This recipe makes 8 cookies.
-They are larger, quarter-pound cookies like you might find at a bakery.
+Yes and no. Although this recipe only makes 8 cookies, they are large, quarter-pound cookies like those you'd find at a bakery.

 Chocolate Chip Walnut Cookies